JanusGraph/janusgraph/docs/interactions/transactions.md

     vertex property access, which eliminates backend calls on subsequent property access for the same vertex.

+-   `multiQuery(boolean)` - enables or disables query batching, i.e.
+    `query.batch`, for an individual transaction.
+If enabled, queries for a single traversal will be batched when executed against the storage backend.

 -   `setTimestamp(long)` - Sets the timestamp for this transaction as communicated to the storage backend for persistence.
 Depending on the storage backend, this setting may be ignored.
 For eventually